shierve/genetic-birds/README.md

 # Genetic evolution for flappy birds

-This projects trains neural networks to play a variant of flappy birds.
+This project trains neural networks to play a variant of flappy birds.

 To execute: